awsdocs/amazon-cloudwatch-user-guide/doc_source/US_SetupSNS.md

 1. For **Endpoint**, type an email address that you can use to receive the notification, and then choose **Create subscription**\.

-1. From your email application and open the message from AWS Notifications and confirm your subscription\.
+1. From your email application, open the message from AWS Notifications and confirm your subscription\.

    Your web browser displays a confirmation response from Amazon SNS\.